RoxySash/Recipe-Page-Challenge/README.md

 I need to work on table elements.
 This challenege made me want to do more projects.

+I could not deploy my page live for some reason after not finding the answer I double checked the vscode files and realized I had a file within a file.
+I deleted one then relaunced as github couldnt find my html file within a folder.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_lists/Consistent_list_indentation) - This helped me with indentation.
+I really liked this solution and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.